 5.2 Presence of similar genes or products in the environment

-95. The genes and their proteins for bovine milk, chicken egg and spider silk are ubiquitous in the environment.
+96. The genes and their proteins for bovine milk, chicken egg and spider silk are ubiquitous in the environment.
+Also, the antibiotic resistance genes proposed in the application are naturally present in soil bacteria.

 Section 6 Previous authorisations